cryptotronix/tutorials/rtc/rtc.md

 ## Introduction

 The CryptoCape is a BeagleBone Black Cape that contains several cryptographic ICs, an ATmega328p, and a Real-Time Clock (RTC).
 This tutorial will describe the RTC on the CryptoCape, provide a brief primer on programming with I2C on the BeagleBone Black (BBB), and show how to configure your BBB to use the RTC.
+This tutorial will cover the basics and in the *Going Further* section, there are ideas for more complex projects.

 ### Required Materials